Fast and slow surfactants in turbulence-driven bubble breakup: Introduction

 When using surfactants, we now have to consider their relevant time scales and how they compare to capillary and turbulence times which will control break-up and deformation.
 Marangoni stresses related to gradients in surfactant concentration along the interface will occur on capillary time scales.
 However, the presence and amount of surfactant on a newly formed interface within a sequence of break-up events will be related to the surfactant adsorption time $\tau_{\rm ads}$, which controls how fast surfactant in the bulk will make it to the interface \citep{manikantan2020surfactant}.
-As we will demonstrate experimentally, surfactant will influence the multi-scale break-up processes in different ways depending on the characteristic adsorption time of the surfactant, illustrated for Sodium Dodecyl Sulfate (SDS, short adsorption) and Tween~20 (fast adsorption) in figure \ref{fig:1} (a).
-For SDS, which has a short adsorption time of the order of miliseconds to tenths of seconds depending on the concentration \citep{chang1995adsorption,Fainerman2010}, the sorption dynamics will be occurring over a time scale comparable to $T_{\rm eddy}$, allowing SDS molecules to adsorb onto the surface of newly formed bubbles or ligaments and influence the breakup process.
+As we will demonstrate experimentally, surfactants will influence the multi-scale break-up processes in different ways depending on the characteristic adsorption time of the surfactant, illustrated for Sodium Dodecyl Sulfate (SDS, fast adsorption), Tween~20 (slow adsorption) and Cetrimonium bromide (CTAB, intermediate adsorption timescale) in figure \ref{fig:1} (a).
+For SDS, which has a short adsorption time of the order of miliseconds to seconds depending on the concentration \citep{chang1995adsorption,Fainerman2010}, the sorption dynamics will be occurring over a time scale comparable to $T_{\rm eddy}$, allowing SDS molecules to adsorb onto the surface of newly formed bubbles or filaments and influence the breakup process.
 However, the capillary instability leading to the final break-up will occur on time scales faster than the adsorption.
 In contrast for Tween~20, which has a long adsorption time of the order of tens of seconds \citep{bkak2016interfacial,Qazi2020}, $T_{\rm eddy}$ and $T_{\rm cap}$ are generally shorter than its adsorption time, leaving insufficient time for adsorption during a single set of breakup event.
-This observation (illustrated in fig. \ref{fig:1}b) will guide the interpretation of our experiments varying surfactant concentration leading to comparable changes in the static surface tension.
+With an intermediate adsorption timescale of order one second \citep{Qazi2020}, CTAB lies between SDS and Tween~20.
+Its adsorption time is comparable to the integral timescale, $T_{\mathrm{int}}$, allowing adsorption during the breakup process.
+Consequently, CTAB behaves similarly to Tween~20 at low concentrations and transitions towards SDS-like behaviour as the concentration increases.
+This observation (illustrated in figure \ref{fig:1}b) will guide the interpretation of our experiments varying surfactant concentration leading to comparable changes in the static surface tension.

 The paper is organized as follows.
-Section 2 presents the experimental techniques while Section 3 presents the resulting bubble size distributions, the are discussed in Section 4.
+Section 2 presents the experimental techniques while Section 3 presents the resulting bubble size distributions, the conclusions are discussed in Section 4.